 The argument as to whether the bombing of Hiroshima was morally and ethically justifiable remains unresolved, and like other moral grey areas, there will never be a single answer that everyone agrees with.
 One thing is for certain: it was preferable to the alternative.

 9/11, Hurricane Katrina and Hiroshima are evidence of how all life is a double helix of good and bad; that all bad has to lead into good and vice versa.
 I’ve found this way of thinking incredibly helpful not because it promotes positive thinking, but because it promotes critical thinking.
-It allows you to get creative and actually use your brain to arrive at an accurate conclusion of the universe’s complex dynamics.
+It allows you to get creative and actually use your brain to arrive at an accurate conclusion of the universe’s complicated dynamics.

 Anyone can curl up in a ball and cry when the world’s about to end, but to stand up and smile in the face of imminent annihilation?
 That takes character.